ga-curriculum/flexbox/flexbox-properties/README.md

 ![Space Around](./assets/row-space-around.png)

-The `justify-content` property in Flexbox can take [several values](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content), each of which affects how flex items are positioned along the **main axis** (horizontal axis) inside a flex container.
+The `justify-content` property in flexbox can take [several values](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content), each of which affects how flex items are positioned along the **main axis** (horizontal axis) inside a flex container.

 Take a moment to try out the following values for `justify-content`:

-- **space-between:** It evenly distributes the available space between flex items, with no space before the first item and after the last item.
+- **`space-between`:** It evenly distributes the available space between flex items, with no space before the first item and after the last item.
 This creates a layout where items are as far apart as possible.

-- **space-evenly:** This value distributes space evenly between and around flex items, including space before the first item and after the last item.
+- **`space-evenly`:** This value distributes space evenly between and around flex items, including space before the first item and after the last item.

 ## `align-items`

 The `align-items` property allows you to control the vertical alignment of flex items within a flex container.
 By setting this property to values like `flex-start`, `center`, or `flex-end`, you can position your elements along the **cross-axis** (the perpendicular axis to the main axis) to achieve the desired layout.

 ## 🎓 You Do

 Using the `justify-content` and `align-items` properties, experiment with centering the `<div>`s inside of the `<section>` both horizontally and vertically.
 Note how these properties affect the elements' positioning on a different **axis**.

 ## `flex-direction`

 Think of flex-direction as the blueprint for arranging your elements.
 It defines the **primary direction** in which elements flow within the container.

 - `flex-direction`: **row (default)** is like a horizontal row of books where elements line up from left to right.
 - `flex-direction`: **column** is like stacking blocks on top of each other, creating a vertical arrangement.